 Brazil banner -- link to main page

 Vocalist Flora Purim and her husband, Airto Moreira, are two of the leading lights of Brazilian latin jazz and fusion music.
-Over the years Purim has worked with a variety of bands, including Stan Getz's, Chick Corea's Return To Forever, her own, and of course, in conjunction with Airto.
-Not my cup of tea, but top-flight for the fusion world.
+Over the years Purim has worked with a variety of bands, including with Stan Getz, Chick Corea's Return To Forever, her own group, and of course, in conjunction with Airto.
+Not really my cup of tea, but top-flight for the fusion world.

 Discography